-Unless your hiring an agency that also does copywriting, you’re going to have to provide content for your website.
+Unless you’re hiring an agency that also does copywriting, you’re going to have to provide content for your website.
 If you’re redesigning, you may be able use some of the copy and images that are on your site currently.
 (Although we highly recommend taking your content into consideration during a redesign.)
 If you’re starting from scratch, your designer is likely going to want your content and images close to the beginning of the project.

 Why does this matter so much?

-We need to know what were working with.
+We need to know what we’re working with.
 We can design you a great page layout, but if we don’t have the content and images that are going on the page, things may have to change in order for it to fit right.
 Giving us content early in the process will help with delays in the design and development of your site.